chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 **While the use of this API is convenient for early enablement, the current Caliptra hardware is unable to provide the same security guarantees with an external TRNG.
-In particular, it is highly advisable to instantiate an internal TRNG if ROM glitch protection is of importance.**
+In particular, it is highly advisable to instantiate an internal TRNG if ROM glitch protection is important.**

 1. Caliptra asserts TRNG\_REQ wire (this may be because Caliptra’s internal hardware or firmware made the request for a TRNG).
 2. SoC writes the TRNG architectural registers.